-- London Met provides a fully personalised pre-arrival information service for students.
+- London Metropolitan University provides a fully personalised pre-arrival information service for students.

 - There's a one-week orientation programme for new international students, full of workshops and activities.

-- The university's International Office is centrally located and offers advice about life and study to students who are new to the UK.
+- The university's international team is centrally located and offers advice about life and study to students who are new to the UK.

 English Language Requirements